 Applies to all commercial, consumer, and business transactions unless specifically exempted

 The Electronic Signatures in Global and National Commerce Act (ESIGN Act) was signed into law in the United States on June 30, 2000.
 It grants electronic signatures the same legal standing as handwritten signatures in interstate and foreign commerce, provided certain conditions are met.
 These conditions include clear intent to sign, consent to conduct business electronically, proper identity attribution, and record retention.
-SignForge is purpose-built to satisfy every one of these requirements.
+What SignForge records against each of these is set out below.
 Every signature captured on SignForge includes a full audit trail with timestamps, IP addresses, user-agent strings, and signer consent confirmation.
 Documents are hashed with SHA-256 at upload and after signing to prove integrity.
 ECDSA P-256 cryptographic verification provides an additional layer of non-repudiation that goes beyond what the ESIGN Act requires.

 Explicit consent checkbox before signing confirms intent and e-signature agreement